Installing and Configuring the DMF Controller

 • Firewall configurations are separate for active and standby, so manually keep the configuration consistent between the two nodes.

 • NTP service is required to establish a cluster.
 Starting with DMF 7.0.0, the active Controller provides the NTP service for the cluster and connected switches.
+The Controller should sync the time from an external NTP server for this service to work.

 • When SNMP service is enabled, it must be manually configured to be consistent on both nodes.
 To verify the cluster state, use the following commands: